AmberLBurroughs/Hangman/README.md

 # Hangman

-A Javascript application that randomly picks a work from an array, and the user has to guess which letter from each the word is.
+A Javascript application that randomly picks a word, and the user has to guess which letter from each the word is.
 <img src="assets/images/poster.jpg?raw=true" >
 ## Getting Started